 It can sometimes be scary to make the jump from employee to boss, but if you are willing to put the work in and wait until you have a good reputation, it could be worth the risk.
 There is obviously a certain stability that comes with being an employee, you don’t have to worry about overhead charges or finding clients or keeping the business afloat – you simply do the job, get paid and leave.

-However, the stats are showing that it can be more profitable to own your own mobile detailing unit or be a one man show detailer.
-The top hourly paid detailers in 2020 (according to Indeed.com) cap out at $26,088 and the higher end of this range top out at around $71,928.00.
+However, the stats show that it can be more profitable to own your own mobile detailing unit or be a one-man show detailer.
+The top hourly paid detailers in 2020 (according to Indeed.com) cap out at $26,088 and the higher end of this range tops out at around $71,928.00.

 Expected earnings can vary based on experience

-Building up a client base is going to be the one variable as an entrepreneur that will initially limit that amount of money you earn.
+Building up a client base is going to be the one variable as an entrepreneur that will initially limit the amount of money you earn.
 If you do choose to work for yourself instead of working for someone else, just know that one isn’t necessarily going to pay more, at least at first.
-There are some full-time positions that may offer salaries to detailers, but usually these types of positions can be difficult to find, and usually require a high level of expertise and experience.
+Some full-time positions may offer salaries to detailers, but usually, these types of positions can be difficult to find and usually require a high level of expertise and experience.

 Nothing beats hands-on experience in my opinion, and even if you have a full-time job and you are considering one day starting your own detailing business, look for part-time work to cut your teeth.

-Getting paid to learn how to detail a vehicle for a few months can really pay off in the long run.
-If being your own boss, along with paying taxes, and diving into profit and loss spreadsheet doesn’t intimidate you, then you should really consider working part-time as more of an educational experience than anything.
+Getting paid to learn how to detail a vehicle for a few months can pay off in the long run.
+If being your boss, along with paying taxes, and diving into profit and loss spreadsheets doesn’t intimidate you, then you should consider working part-time as more of an educational experience than anything.

-However if you were just looking for part-time work or are just looking to make extra money in the summer, working for someone else isn’t a bad choice depending on where you live.
-In this next section I’ll break down how much you can expect to earn based on where you live.
+However, if you’re just looking for part-time work or are looking to make extra money in the summer, working for someone else isn’t a bad choice depending on where you live.
+In this next section, I’ll break down how much you can expect to earn based on where you live.

 Earnings by state can vary in auto detailing